LAK-lady/LakeLegacyNP/README.md

-# LakeLegacyNP
+# Overview
-This project is focused on quantifying the impact of legacy internal P loading versus external P loading on changes in cyanobacteria bloom severity in a lake over time.
-This project was funded by
+The purpose of this site is to provide the code and data used to quantify the impact of internal legacy P load on cyanobacteria bloom severity in a lake and map areas upstream of the lake with potential legacy P stores.

+The code and data contained herein are provided as supplemnetal material associated with the following article:
+Knose, L.A.; Cole, D.; Martin-Hernandez, E.; Vaneeckhaute, C.; Ruiz-Mercado, G.J.;

 # Authorship:
 This GitHub was generated and maintained by Dr. Lauren Knose, ORISE Fellow with the U.S. Environmental Protection Agency Office of Research and Development.
 Dr.
 Knose is the author of the R code and programs.
 David Cole, PhD Student at the University of Wisconsin, is the author of the Python code and programs.
-To cite this work, please use the following citation.

-Knose, L., Cole, D., Ruiz-Mercado, D.; Gonzalez, M.; Martin-Hernandez, E.; Zavala, V. *(manuscript in prep)*

 # Contents:
+There are two main frameworks contained in this Git-hub site.

+The first is an R framework for quantifying external P loads, internal legacy P loads, and source impact on cyanobacteria bloom severity in Lake Mendota, WI (USA).
+The second is a
+Python framework for mapping upstream sub-watersheds (HUC 12) of stream monitoring stations

 ## 1. Programs:
 All programs, written in R or Python, used in this project are provided in this